HirbodBehnam/Downloader-Bot/README.md

 Send the bot the link that want to be downloaded.
 The bot send you the file.
 ## Building
-Build with .Net Core 2.2.
+Build with .Net 6.
 After building, copy [config.json](https://raw.githubusercontent.com/HirbodBehnam/Downloader-Bot/master/config_sample.json) file to the output directory.

 ### Config File
 There are 4 values you can edit at config.json